dmitriz/un/README.md

 # un.js
 unframework for universal uncomponents

-> We do not think in terms of reusable components.
+> **We do not think in terms of reusable components.**
-Instead, we focus on reusable functions.
+Instead, we focus on reusable *functions*.
-We create reusable views by breaking out helper functions to display our data.
+It is a functional language after all!
 -- [Scaling The Elm Architecture](https://guide.elm-lang.org/reuse/)

 ### Contributions and Feedback are highly welcome!